-The aim of the COABS project is to analyze climate risks in Braunschweig, to develop measures to increase adaptive capacity and to initiate their implementation.
-The end result is a city-wide adaptation strategy and the concrete development of adaptation measures as a climate pilot.
-The fields of action "water quantity management & soil balance", "people & health" and "nature conservation & biodiversity" will be integrated.
+The aim of the COABS project is to analyse climate risks in Braunschweig, develop measures to increase adaptive capacity and initiate their implementation.
+The end result is the development of building blocks for a city-wide adaptation strategy as well as adaptation measures in the fields of action "water quantity management & soil balance", "people & health" and "nature conservation & biodiversity".

 Funding: Bundesministerium für Umwelt, Naturschutz, nukleare Sicherheit und Verbraucherschutz (BMUV)